 Return to top

-Lucy Kimbell works as an artist and interaction designer.
+Bio's Lucy Kimbell works as an artist and interaction designer.
 Her recent work disturbs evaluation cultures in management, technology and the arts.
 Lucy originally studied engineering design and appropriate technology and later an MA in digital arts.
 Current work includes live art, gallery and web projects as part of an Arts and Humanities Research Board (AHRB) Creative and Performing Arts Research Fellowship at the Ruskin School of Drawing and Fine Art, University of Oxford.
 These include Pindices, a collaboration with sociologist Andrew Barry, director of the Centre for the Study of Invention and Social Process, Goldsmiths College, for an interdisciplinary show curated by Bruno Latour and Peter Weibel, enttitled Making Things Public, at ZKM, Karlsurhe, Germany.
 Previously she has worked as a radio journalist and designed complex online and mobile projects.
 From 1996-9 she co-directed the BAFTA- and Webby-award winning digital design company Soda which she co-founded.

 For more details see: